Ian Thomas (Canadian musician)

-Ian Campbell Thomas (born 23 July 1950) is a Canadian singer, songwriter, actor and author.
+Ian Campbell Thomas (born 23 July 1950) is a Juno Award-winning Canadian singer, songwriter, actor and author.
 He is the younger brother of comedian and actor Dave Thomas.
 He was born in Hamilton, Ontario, Canada.

+Early life

+Thomas was born to Moreen Duff Muir (May 4, 1928 – May 18, 2022), a church organist for thirty years originally from Glasgow, Scotland, and composer of church music, and John E. Thomas (1926–1996), a medical ethicist from Merthyr Tydfil, Wales who was head of the Philosophy Department at McMaster University, and the author of several books.

+The family moved temporarily to Durham, North Carolina, where Thomas's father attended Duke University and earned a PhD in philosophy.
+The family moved back to Dundas, Ontario, in 1961.

 Career

 Thomas is a successful rock and roll musician in Canada.
 His solo career peaked during the 1970s; his most memorable hit was 1973's "Painted Ladies".
 Success in the American market, however, has proven to be elusive with the possible exception of "Painted Ladies", which remains his only U.S. Top 40 hit.
 He has also done musical composition for about a dozen films and television shows.
 Before breaking through with "Painted Ladies", he was a producer at the CBC.
 Before that, he was part of the folk music group Tranquility Base (sometimes spelled Tranquillity Base).

 In 1974, he won a Juno Award for "Most Promising Male Vocalist of the Year".
 That year he toured in eastern Canada with April Wine.
 In 1976 he signed with Chrysalis Records.

 In 1981, Thomas made a cameo appearance on SCTV with his real-life older brother Dave Thomas during a sketch of "The Great White North".
 He played himself and performed the songs, "Pilot" and "Hold On".
 He also wrote and recorded the theme song for his brother's film Strange Brew.
 As well, Thomas was a musical guest on the CTV children's show Whatever Turns You On (a short-lived spinoff of You Can't Do That on Television) in 1979.

 Many of his songs have been covered by popular artists, including "Hold On" (Santana, 1982), "Chains" (Chicago, 1982), "The Runner" (Manfred Mann's Earth Band, 1984), and "Right Before Your Eyes" (America, 1983).
-In 1988, Daryl Braithwaite had hits in Australia with two Thomas compositions: "As the Days Go By" (which peaked at #10), and "All I Do" (a #12 chart hit).
+In 1988, Daryl Braithwaite had hits in Australia with two Thomas compositions: "As the Days Go By" (which peaked at No. 10), and "All I Do" (a No. 12 chart hit).
 Bette Midler also covered his song "To Comfort You" on her Bette of Roses album.

 He is also known for the portrayal of the character "Dougie Franklin" on the Canadian comedy series The Red Green Show.

 From 1991 through 2002, Thomas released four albums with The Boomers.